Making Neighborhood Streets Safer

 Common Questions

-QuestionsSpeed humps will be designed and installed according to the schedule on this map.
-You do not need to apply for them or submit a petition.
-While we aim to provide speed humps on all eligible streets, some streets that are hilly or curvy will not get speed humps.
+QuestionsContacting your neighborhood's Office of Neighborhood Services liaison is a great way to make your feedback heard as part of this process.
+While we aim to provide speed humps on all eligible streets where neighbors want them, some streets that are hilly or curvy will not get speed humps.
 Streets with more than two lanes, major roadways, and streets with MBTA bus routes will also not be eligible for speed humps.

 You will receive information by mail when your neighborhood’s streets are being considered for speed humps.
 You will also hear from the City ahead of construction.

 The City of Boston has installed speed humps on streets in Dorchester, Jamaica Plain, Roxbury, and South Boston.
-This map shows where speed humps have been built so far and where they will be built this year.
+This map shows where speed humps have been built so far.

 Drivers traveling will encounter a speed hump approximately every 150 feet to 350 feet.
 If they travel at appropriate speeds, they will be able to comfortably traverse the speed humps.
 Because speed humps are more gradual than speed bumps, cars will not “bottom out” or cause excessive noise.
 Speed humps do not interfere with on-street parking.